 These cheerful dogs love children.
 They are easy to train because they’re very intelligent and natural watchdogs, but not overly dominant.
 A Bernese Mountain Dog will be your friend for life.
 Self-confident, alert and good-natured, be sure to socialize well as a puppy.
 These dogs are slow to mature, acting like puppies longer than other breeds.
 They are rather friendly with strangers and are generally good with other pets and dogs.

 The Bernese needs to be with people and not confined to the backyard or a kennel.
 They are highly sensitive and should be trained firmly but gently.
 Owners will only run into issues with this dog if they are not displaying natural leadership towards the dog, if they treat the dog more like a child or a baby, or if they lack the knowledge as to what dogs instinctually need to be stable.
-As with most breeds, owners who fail to convince the dog that humans are alpha may find themselves with a totally different dog than what is described above.
-For a dog to feel secure it needs to clearly know boundaries and rules so they can be followed, thriving in structure, along with a daily pack walk to satisfy its instinct to migrate.
 The Bernese Mountain Dog was bred for draft work and can be trained to pull a cart or wagon.

 The Bernese Mountain Dog is one of four varieties of Swiss mountain dogs.
 A hardy dog who thrives in cold weather, the Bernese’s brain and brawn helped him multitask on the farms and pastures of Switzerland.
 The Bernese Mountain dog originated in the Swiss mountains.
 Many 18th century paintings show dogs that look like a Bernese.
 The breed was named for the Canton of Bern in Switzerland.
 They were working dogs particularly good at draft work and pulling carts to market.
 They also were used to drive dairy cattle, to watch over the farm, and as companions to the farmers.
 By the end of the 19th century, many other working dogs were being imported to Switzerland, which brought the numbers of the Bernese down as workers began to use other types of dogs.